swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

 David Sweeris suggested `Compiler` as an alternative to `Syntax`.

-Adrian Zubarev suggested a convention using a nested namespace `Syntax.Literal.*Protocol`.
+Adrian Zubarev suggested a convention using a nested namespace `Literal.*Protocol`.

 ### Protocol names